 The annual Fourth of July celebration is returning this year to the Carrboro Town Commons on July 4th.
 Live music begins at 11 am and will include the annual community reading of Frederick Douglass’ essay “The Meaning of the Fourth of July for the Negro”.

 Cary is hosting an Independence Day Celebration at Koka Booth Amphitheatre on July 4th.
-There will be patriotic performances from the Cary Town Band and NC Symphony, followed by a fireworks finale over Symphony Lake.
-The gates will open at 3:30 pm and General Admission Seating is Free to the public.
-Table purchases are available through Koka Booth Amphitheatre. https://www.boothamphitheatre.com/events/detail/the-town-of-cary-presents-independence-day-celebration-1
+Patriotic performances from the Cary Town Band and NC Symphony will be followed by a fireworks finale over Symphony Lake.
+The gates will open at 3:30 pm, and General Admission Seating is Free to the public.
+Table purchases are available through Koka Booth Amphitheatre. https://www.boothamphitheatre.com/

 At Southern Community Park in Chapel Hill, there will be a fireworks display beginning around 9 pm on July 4th.
 Parking and fields will open at 7 pm.

-The annual Festival for the Eno at West Point is returning for Independence Day weekend.
-Only July 3rd and 4th, bring the family out for musical performances from over 40 artists on four stages, including Pastor Shirley Caesar, the African American Dance Ensemble, Rissi Palmer, The HamilTones, and many more.
-Complete schedule here: https://www.enofest.org/music
+The annual Festival for the Eno at West Point is returning Saturday, July 1st, and Tuesday, July 4th, from 10 am to 6 pm.
+Bring the family out for musical performances from over 60 artists on 4 stages.
+Complete schedule here: https://enofest.org/festival/music/

-Fuquay-Varina is holding its Independence Day Celebration on Friday, July 1st at South Park.
-Gates will open at 6 pm and a concert featuring Spare Change will begin at 6:30 pm.
+Fuquay-Varina is holding its Independence Day Celebration on Saturday, July 1st at South Park.
+Gates will open at 6 pm, and a concert featuring Spare Change will begin at 6:30 pm.
 Food Trucks will be onsite, and the splash pad will be open from 6 pm – 8:30 pm.
-Fireworks will begin at sundown around 9:15 pm.
+Fireworks will begin at sundown, around 9:15 pm.

-The Garner Independence Day Celebration will take place on July 3rd at Lake Benson Park.
-Gates open at 5 pm and parking on-site is first come first serve.
-Activities include a Kids Zone with games and crafts, Veterans Memorial Tours, a performance by Joe Brown and the Band at 5:15, and the NC Symphony at 8:30 pm.
+The Garner Independence Day Celebration will take place on Monday, July 3rd, at Lake Benson Park.
+Gates open at 5 pm, and parking is on-site and is first come, first serve, or take the free shuttle from South Garner High School.
+Activities include a Kids Zone with games and crafts, a performance by CJ Baker Band at 5:15, and the NC Symphony at 8:30 pm.
 Fireworks will follow the symphony performance.

 The town of Holly Springs will hold the annual “A Second Day for the USA!”
 Celebration on July 5th starting at 6 pm at Jefferson L. Sugg Farm at Bass Lake Park.
 There will be live entertainment, food, and fireworks.

-Raleigh’s fireworks are moving to Dix Park in 2022.
+Raleigh’s fireworks will return to Dix Park in 2023.
 Pack a picnic and head to Dix Park on July 4th to enjoy the DJ and field games before the fireworks begin.
-Gates open and shuttles begin at 6 pm.
-Parking shuttles are available from NCSU Centennial Campus and Moore Square from 6 pm to 11 pm.
+Gates open, and shuttles begin at 4:30 pm.
+Parking shuttles are available from NCSU Centennial Campus and Moore Square from 4:30 pm to 10 pm.

 A Fireworks Spectacular on July 3rd at Heritage High School.
-Gates will open at 5:30 pm with the fireworks show beginning at approximately 9:30 pm.
+Gates will open at 5:30 pm, The Band of Oz will take the stage at 6:15 pm, and the fireworks show begins at approximately 9:30 pm.

 Art in the Park will be from 11 am to 1 pm on July 4th at the Wake Forest Community House.

-I hope you have a wonderful time celebrating at these July 4th fireworks events!
+I hope you have a wonderful time celebrating these Independence Day Events!

 Buying or selling a home is one of the biggest investments you will ever make.
 Have an expert by your side.